V-Spooler, for larger spools.

 Place the central arch on top of the legs.
 It is smaller than the other two arches.

-Connect the arch with two M3x14 screws and washers on each side.
+Connect the arch with two M3x20 screws and washers on each side, but not all the way in as these will be removed later.

 Push-fit bearings in these two holes while supporting the frame from the rear.